Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Appleton sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
 Severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.
 Meanwhile, lake houses, state fairs, and a quality of life that coastal transplants often describe as 'the secret nobody talks about.'
-For electrician salary specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For electrician salary specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most